 The original Academy was a public grove in which Plato, his pupils, and invited guests would, through vigorous discussion and debate, attempt to uncover the secrets of society and human nature.
-Over time its members and the focus of their discussions evolved, but at heart it remained a forum where the logical strength of one’s argument, and the healthy process of engaging with diverse ideas—even if the ideas in question turned out, ultimately, to be faulty—were all that mattered.
+Over time its members and the focus of their discussions evolved, but at heart it remained a forum where the process of engaging with diverse ideas—even if the ideas in question turned out, ultimately, to be faulty—were of primary importance.

 The contemporary ‘academy’ might cause Plato and his immediate successors some disappointment.
 Scholars tend to write articles to pursue funding and fulfill quotas.
 The peer-review process and publish or perish culture at times leads to a lack of passion and vibrancy in published work.
-At times it appears that higher education is at risk of devolving into something akin to a factory production line, whereby students are seen as revenue to be captured and volume of research as a checkbox to be ticked by ‘impartial’ administrators.
-Sincere scholars can even run the risk of becoming targets for public exhortation.
-This stifling state of affairs stands at odds with the principles of academic neutrality and rational analysis.
-Political groups also exert pressure, with governments, international organizations and think tanks rewarding research supporting their agendas, and targeting those which do not through rewards and boycotts that causes many scholars to lose their passion.
+At times it appears that higher education is at risk of devolving into something akin to a factory production line, whereby students are seen as revenue to be captured and volume of research as a checkbox to be ticked by administrators.
+Scholars can run the risk of becoming targets for public exhortation should they buck the current trend.
+Political groups also exert pressure, with governments, international organizations and think tanks (formerly ‘pressure groups’) rewarding research supporting their agendas, and targeting those which do not through rewards and boycotts.